Erich Hartmann: Post-war years

-Hartmann considered the F-104 a fundamentally flawed and unsafe aircraft and strongly opposed its adoption by the German air force.
+Hartmann considered the F-104 a fundamentally flawed and unsafe aircraft and strongly opposed its adoption by the Luftwaffe.
 Already in 1957, he had recommended to Kammhuber to first buy and evaluate a few new and unfamiliar aircraft before committing the air force to a new aircraft type.
 Although events subsequently validated his low opinion of the aircraft (269 crashes and 116 German pilots killed on the F-104 in non-combat missions, along with allegations of bribes culminating in the Lockheed scandal), his outspoken criticism proved unpopular with his superiors, and he was forced into early retirement in 1970.
 From 1971 to 1974, he worked as a flight instructor in Hangelar, near Bonn, and also flew in fly-ins with other wartime pilots.

 Hartmann died on 20 September 1993, at the age of 71 in Weil im Schönbuch.
 In 2016, Hartmann's former air force unit, JG 71, honoured him by applying his tulip colour scheme to their aircraft.